jackkershaw/vital-signs/README.md

 - Made layout changes across the site.
 I went for a mobile-first approach to this, making sure the mobile site looked clean and used up the available width before moving to desktop.

+- When the client asked me make the red of the page brighter, I was inititally a bit worried since using bright colours can reduce

 # Running on your machine

 ### Run Next.js in development mode: